gs-rezaem/cfgsync/tmp/contrib-model.md

 an In == Out model.
 But the low legal protection of pure In == Out was a concern, so we opted for In == Out with DCO.

-From a pure legal perspective, the entirety of open source licensing regime is predicated on copyright law.
+From a legal perspective, the entirety of open source licensing regime is predicated on copyright law.
 As such, establishing copyright provenance (who owns the copyright to a particular piece of code) is in line with how the law handles this.
 As noted earlier, that is not the same as who authored the code.
-Taking this into account, led us to bifurcate our DCO along the lines of the contributor-is-copyright-holder vs. contributor-represents-copyright-holder.
+Taking this into account, we bifurcated our DCO along the lines of the contributor-is-copyright-holder vs. contributor-represents-copyright-holder paradigm.
 Instead of a ```Signed-off-by:``` commit message, we chose a ```Covered-by:``` commit message, referencing a particular document.

 The above consideration and the concern that some jurisdictions may require explicit agreement led us to require an explicit agreement.
 Furthermore, the document referenced by the ```Covered-by:``` commit message fit well in the repository itself.
-We already have lots of meta data (LICENSE, CONTRIBUTING, NOTICE, etc.) and the DCO's are no different.
-The mechanism to get anything into our repository is a pull request, which now completes the picture: to contribute to our projects, do a one time pull request with an appropriate DCO and reference that DCO in subsequent (code) commits.
+We already have lots of metadata (LICENSE, CONTRIBUTING, NOTICE, etc.) and the DCO's are no different.
+The mechanism to get anything into our repository is a pull request, which now completes the picture: to contribute to our projects, do a one-time pull request with an appropriate DCO and reference that DCO in subsequent (code) commits.
-This a "same transfer, same storage" model as described above.
+This is a "same transfer, same storage" model as described above.

 # The Chain of Custody Problem
 A lot of development in open source is highly collaborative.
-A particular piece of code might be edited my multiple people (which sometimes, but not always, means different copyright holders).
+A particular piece of code might be edited by multiple people (which sometimes, but not always, means different copyright holders).
 It's also possible to start from an existing piece of OSS code and modify it for use in another project.